You can get enough iron on a plant-based diet, and this list shows you how with 12 vegan sources of iron!

 5. Lentils, 1/2 cup cooked, 3.17 mg (18% DV)

 Lentils, along with other legumes, are a great source of iron, specifically for vegetarians or vegans!
-Just half a cup of cooked lentils provides almost 20% of the iron you need in a day.
-And two of the most popular recipes on this site are made with lentils: Moroccan Lentil Soup & Greek Lentil Power Bowl.
+Just half a cup of cooked lentils provides almost 20% of the iron you need in a day, as well as plenty of fiber and protein.

 6. Potatoes, 1 medium potato, 1.87 mg (14% DV)